yogitasn/PythonOOPMiniProject/README.md

 This project is python bank application using OOP mini project.

 ## Description
+Flask-SQLAlchemy is the Flask extension that adds support for SQLAlchemy.
+Most programming language platforms are object oriented.
+Data in RDBMS servers on the other hand is stored as tables.
+Object relation mapping is a technique of mapping object parameters to the underlying RDBMS table structure.
+An ORM API provides methods to perform CRUD operations without having to write raw SQL statements.

-Project is created using Flask SQLALchemy with MYSQL as Database for storing data.
+Project is created using Flask-SQLALchemy with MYSQL as Database for storing data.
 Models are created for Customer, Employees, BankAccount and CreditCard.
-All the tables are populated using flask sqlalchemy library functions.
+All the tables are populated using flask-sqlalchemy library functions.
 User is prompted to enter the Customer ID and option to deposit and withdraw from the Bank Account

 ## Technologies
 Project is created with:
 * MySQL Database
-* Flash-SQLALchemy
+* Flask-SQLALchemy
 * PyMySQL (Python library connector to communicate with MYSQL )